-Grouping products which share the same basic set of attributes can help you improve your search results.
+Grouping products that share the same basic set of attributes can help you improve your search results.

-Those are indeed three different products and when looking for “round-neck t-shirts”, the three would show up in the search results:
+These are indeed three different products, and when looking for “round-neck t-shirts”, the three would show up in the search results:

-Google has come up with a mechanism to do that in the data feed: the item group id.
-Long story short: all items with the same
+Alternatively, you may use the de-facto standard by Google from the data feed: the item group id.
+Through this, all items with the same

 item_group_id attribute are considered variants of the same item.

-So, what happens when I check the “group products by item_group_id” ?
+Consequently, when you check the “group products by

-item_group_id attribute are displayed as one product only in the search results, but all their variants (like color or size), if defined as facets, are displayed in the facets panel.
+item_group_id attribute are displayed as one product only in the search results.
+Still, all their variants (like colour or size), if defined as facets, are displayed in the facets panel.

 If there’s an item with the field

-df_group_leader set to either “true”, “t”, “1” or “y”, that item will be chosen as the group representative in search results (if there is no other more relevant sort criteria involved).
+df_group_leader set to either “true”, “t”, “1” or “y”, that item will be chosen as the group representative in search results (if there are no other relevant sort criteria involved).

 - Marking an item as the group leader: You use the

 <group_id>.
-The latter will work for evey datatype (not just the “product” datatype)
+The latter will work for every datatype (not just the “product” datatype).

 - Marking an item as the group leader: You need to use